IGLucky/TFM_UB/README.md

 ## Overview

 This repository contains the code for a Master's thesis investigating algorithmic fairness in ICU mortality prediction.
+Supervised by Laura Igual, PhD.
 The study compares four model architectures (XGBoost, a deep feedforward neural network, a bidirectional LSTM, and a Transformer) across an ICU cohort, seeing whether performance disparities exist across race groups, where they come from, and whether they can be mitigated.

 ## Dataset